-- 22.0 ILP youth must have a documented assessment which supports a Supervision and Independence plan regarding levels of supervision and independence. - 22.1 ILP youth must have twenty-four (24) hour telephone access to the provider.
-The provider must have a key to youth's housing so as to have twenty-four (24) hour access. - 22.2 Providers must develop a schedule for providing supervision based on a specific youth's maturity, acquired skills, and abilities.
+- 22.0 ILP youth must have a documented assessment which supports their level of independence. - 22.1 ILP youth must have twenty-four (24) hour telephone access to the provider.
+The provider must have a key to the youth's housing so as to have twenty-four (24) hour access. - 22.2 Providers must develop a schedule for providing supervision based on a specific youth's maturity, acquired skills, and abilities.
 The supervisory schedule will be developed in collaboration with the youth and DFCS Case Manager.
-Supervision must be designed so that the provider may observe that the youth is practicing healthy life skills and decision-making.

-22.3 Supervision of ILP youth includes at a minimum the following:
+Supervision must be designed so that the provider may observe that the youth is practicing healthy life skills and decision-making. - 22.3 Supervision of ILP youth includes at a minimum the following: - safety, health, and overall well-being; - ability to manage school and work responsibilities without daily supervision; - ability to follow program and landlord rules; - ability to use good judgment in daily activities; and - overall progress toward established goals and desired outcomes.

-- safety, health, and overall well-being; - ability to manage school and work responsibilities without daily supervision; - ability to follow program and landlord rules; - ability to use good judgment in daily activities; and - overall progress toward established goals and desired outcomes. - 22.4 The frequency of in-person supervision may vary due to many factors (e.g., readiness for independence; living arrangements chosen; presence or availability of other adults; other factors unforeseen until after placement).
+- 22.4 The frequency of in-person supervision may vary due to many factors (e.g., readiness for independence; living arrangements chosen; presence or availability of other adults; other factors unforeseen until after placement).
 The following in person supervisory schedule, at a minimum, shall be utilized during the first four (4) weeks in Single Occupancy Housing: - 1st Week: Daily face-to-face supervision. - 2nd through 4th Weeks: Twice a week face-to-face supervision and daily phone calls.

-After the fourth (4th) week, face-to-face supervision must occur no less than once a week based upon a documented assessment by the provider.
+After the fourth week, face-to-face supervision must occur no less than once a week based upon a documented assessment by the provider.
 The full supervision plan should include telephone contacts and / or other forms of check-ins or contacts.
 In a one month time period, at least 50% of the face-to-face visits should be unannounced.

-- 22.5 The Supervision and Independence Plan must be signed by the youth, DFCS Case Manager and Life Coach. - 22.6 The Supervision and Independence Plan should be re-assessed at least every three months or as often as circumstances or changes dictated by the DFCS Case Manager and Life Coach.
+- 22.5 The determined level of supervision must be incorporated into the ISP, which must be signed by the youth, DFCS Case Manager and Life Coach. - 22.6 The youth's level of independence should be re-assessed at least every three months or as often as circumstances or changes dictated by the DFCS Case Manager and Life Coach.